jonathanhogg/flitter/docs/language.md

 (1;2;3;4;5;6;7;8;9) + (1;2;3) == (2;4;6;5;7;9;8;10;12)
 ```

-Note that the vector composition operator `;` has a very low precedence and so
+Note that the vector composition operator `;` has a *very* low precedence and so
-composed vectors will often have to be wrapped in parentheses when used with
+composed vectors will generally have to be wrapped in parentheses when used with
 operators:

 ```flitter